 Even a small water leak in your basement or ceiling can cause extensive water damage that will be costly to repair.
-To avoid water damage in your house, be on guard against leaks in your plumbing system or from the roof and windows when it rains.
+To avoid water damage in your house, be on guard against leaks in your piping system or from the roof and windows when it rains.

 Here are a few steps you can take to minimize the threat of water damage to your home: